Chibraax/Ransomware/README.md

   6- Change wallpaper with a dirty buffoon

-  7- Check if the ransom file is in our folder
+  7- Send the ransomware file into our folder

   8- Add/Check the key in the registre for launch ransom every time victim turn on computer